 The amount of energy you use is not likely to change based on the installation of a renewable energy system.
-Depending on your energy needs, your DP&L bill could decrease if less energy is delivered by DP&L. If you purchase electricity from a CRES provider, DP&L can only credit the portion of your bill allocated to delivery charges.
+Depending on your energy needs, your DP&L bill could decrease if less energy is delivered by DP&L. If you purchase electricity from a CRES provider, billing on net metering applies only to the portion of your bill allocated to delivery charges.
 Contact your provider to request a credit for the supply charges.

 How much does a net meter cost to install?

 DP&L does not install renewable energy at your home.
 Customers are responsible for the cost to install solar panels or other renewable energy systems.
 DP&L charges a $95 one-time fee to exchange the existing utility meter with a net meter.
 Additionally, there is an application fee to review your application to ensure your interconnection meets DP&L's safety and reliability standards.
 The average total cost for DP&L-related charges for a residential customer is $130.